rajshreeee/image_classification_for_voting_system_using_cnn/README.md

 Data Details​: ​There are 48 classes where 0 class corresponds to the invalid voted ballot papers whereas 1-47 class corresponds to valid ballot papers voted to each political party.
 Task: ​Create a classifier that classifies a given voted ballot paper to the corresponding class.

+The task was completed using convolution neural network with tensorflow